perax/mythings/README.md

 Hi everyone,

-This folder is a jumble of things that can't be put in order yet.
+This repo is a jumble of things that can't be put in order yet.